richardtjornhammar/impetuous/README.md

 ```
 which account for the top `64` obesity transcripts.
 We note that some of these are shared with diabetics.
 If we study which ones describes the `Marginal` or `Absent` genes we can see that there are some that we might want to exclude for technical reasons.
 We will leave that excercise for the curious reader.

-# Example 8: Latent data assumptions.
+# Example 8: Latent grouping assumptions.
 Building a Parent-Child list

 So you are sitting on a large amount of groupings that you have a significance test for.
 Testing what you are interested in per analyte symbol/id.
 Since you will conduct a large amount of tests there is also a large risk that you will technically test the same thing over and over again.
-In order to remove this effect from your group testing you could employ my `HierarchicalEnrichment` routine, but then you will need a relationship file describing how to build the group DAG Hierarchy.
-The relationship file contains a `parent id`, a `tab delimiter` and a `child id` on each line.
-The routine that I demonstrate here uses a divide-and-conquer type approach which means that a subgroup, or child, is only assigned if it is fully contained within the parents definition.
-You can create redundant assignments by setting `bSingleDescent=False` but it is not the recommended default setting.
+In order to remove this effect from your group testing you could employ my `HierarchicalEnrichment` routine, but then you would also need a relationship file describing how to build the a group DAG Hierarchy.
+This can be done with a relationship file that contains a `parent id`, a `tab delimiter` and a `child id` on each line.
+The routine that I demonstrate here uses a divide-and-conquer type approach to construct that information, which means that a subgroup, or child, is only assigned if it is fully contained within the parents definition.
+You can create redundant assignments by setting `bSingleDescent=False`, but it is not the recommended default setting.

 Construction of the downward node relationships can be done with my `build_pclist_word_hierarchy` routine.
-Ok, Enough talk.
+Ok.
+Enough talk.
 Let us assume that you are sitting on the following data:
 ```
     portfolios = { 'PORT001' : ['Anders EQT' ,['AAPL','GOOG','IBM','HOUSE001','OTLY','GOLD','BANANAS'] ],
                    'PORT002' : ['Anna EQT'   ,['AAPL','AMZN','HOUSE001','CAR','BOAT','URANIUM','PLUTONIUM','BOOKS'] ],